adityaRakhecha/weekend-projects/counting-black-dots/README.md

 As you can see, we have clearly count total number of black dots.

-+ Moreover, the same concept can be used to detect, count or analyse dots, shapes or object of any colour in an image or video and concept of perspective tranformation can be added to add another feature to the program.
++ Moreover, the same concept can be used to detect, count or analyse dots, shapes or object of any colour in an image or video and concept of perspective transformation can be added to add another feature to the program.